team-3-ml/currencyClassifier/README.md

 # currencyClassifier
-This project simply helps classify the various currencies
+This project simply helps classify the various currencies given their images.
+It has a front-end tho, and an API too